bhch/tornadmin/docs/quickstart.rst

 Quickstart
 ==========

-Tornadmin is inspired by Django admin but with more flexiblity in mind.
+Tornadmin is inspired by Django admin but with more flexibility in mind.

 Creating the admin site
 -----------------------